matrix-org/matrix-appservice-bridge/HOWTO.md

 NB: This how-to refers to the binary `node` - this may be `nodejs` depending on your distro.

-# Setup a new project
+# Set up a new project
 Create a new directory and run `npm init` to generate a `package.json` file after answering some questions.
 Run `npm install matrix-appservice-bridge` to install the bridge library, `request` to make sending HTTP requests easier and `matrix-appservice` to install the AS library.
 Create a file `index.js` which we'll